All travelers will need to hold travel documents as detailed:

 Information on Mexican Customs Declarations

-- (FMM) Tourist Cards are issued for up to 180 days of stay in Mexico and are issued per person, including children
+- (FMM) Digital Tourist Cards can be issued for up to 180 days of stay in Mexico per person, including children.
+The length of stay you are granted is now based on the discretion of Immigration staff on your arrival

 - Travelers who want to visit Mexico must have a passport with at least 6-month validity from the planned date of entry